ovh/sv2chisel/DEVNOTES.md

 ### SHORT-TERM Improvements

 #### URGENT
-- infer UInt for bundle fields
-  - seems critical to reduce compilation time on large desings
-  - harder to get right because usage is cross descriptions

 - support initial statements
   - static assert => convert to scala's `require` statement
   - detect initial initialization (equivalent to preset) & attempt to translate it with literals

 - fix blackbox emission
-  - currently calling modules with BB suffix => not the proper ones
   - add compatibility with toCamelCase

-- keyword sample to fix ?
-- type availability of enum ?

 - cleanToken on function return type => currently leads to weird emission of comments
-- fix wrapper compatibility with toCamelCase option
+- wrapper: fix compatibility with toCamelCase option
   - probably need to record port names before conversion to camelCase somewhere (not bijective)

-- fix wrapper vec of bundle => bundle type shall be emitted as type (first, before packed)
-- wrapper: add ability to insert timescale on generated modules
-- wrapper: add clock/clk reset/rst rename option

 - reset management: enforce proper toplevel reset type generation depending on reset inference (todo)

-- add package generation for struct packed (bundle) at VerilogPort wrapper interfaces
+- wrapper: optionally add package generation for struct packed (bundle) at VerilogPort wrapper interfaces
   - (for now the original verilog package containing the struct must be included which is not convienient, and not suitable for ChiselAsIP concept outside of translation context)

 - provide a project template